This topic describes the character set specifications in OceanBase Database.

 Notice

-Set the client (link) character set.
+Set the client (link) character set

-If the client character set is UTF8, the server parses and executes the received SQL statements based on UTF8.
+If the client character set is UTF8, the server parses and executes the received SQL statement using the UTF8 character set.

 Permanent modification

-set global character_set_client = gbk; set global character_set_connection = gbk; set global character_set_results = gbk;character_set_client: specifies the client character set.
+set global character_set_client = gbk; set global character_set_connection = gbk; set global character_set_results = gbk;character_set_client: the client character set.

 Temporary modification (valid only for the current session):